 import numpy as np

-# with each elment as multiple of 2
+# fromfunction for 1-D array with elments as multiple of 2

 return i*2